About

 Albury House

-Due to redevelopment of Albury House in January 2018 we moved to a purpose build warehouse on the Brampton Road trading estate in Eastbourne.
+Due to redevelopment of Albury House in January 2018 we moved to a purpose built warehouse on the Brampton Road trading estate in Eastbourne.

 Brampton Road Warehouse & Admin Offices

 The decision was also made to open premises in the town centre in Grove Road.
-This centre would be open every weekday morning for food distribution and booked appointments would take place each afternoon.
+This centre would be open for welfare and debt advice booked appointments.

 Grove Road – town centre satellite